flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/TimePicker.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a TimePicker that is displayed when the \"Pick a time\" button is clicked."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF of a pointer clicking a button that says \"Pick a time\", then shows a time picker.
+The time picker shows a circular clock as the cursor moves the hour hand, then minute hand, selects PM, then the \"OK\" button is clicked." code:"
 ```dart
 TimeOfDay? selectedTime;